helenclx/helenchong.dev/src/blog/posts/2025-05-21-vento-in-eleventy.md

 ## Discovering Vento

-Later, I discovered [Vento](https://vento.js.org/), a new kid in the block in templating engine created by [Óscar Otero](https://oscarotero.com/), who also created [Lume](https://lume.land/), another static site generator, as well as [eleventy-plugin-vento](https://github.com/noelforte/eleventy-plugin-vento), an Eleventy plugin that adds support for Vento, created by [Noel Forte](https://forte.is/).
+Later, I discovered [Vento](https://vento.js.org/), a new kid in the block in template engine created by [Óscar Otero](https://oscarotero.com/), who also created [Lume](https://lume.land/), another static site generator, as well as [eleventy-plugin-vento](https://github.com/noelforte/eleventy-plugin-vento), an Eleventy plugin that adds support for Vento, created by [Noel Forte](https://forte.is/).

 I was already intrigued by Vento, as I agree with Óscar about the drawbacks of both Nunjucks and Liquid — in addition to the shortcomings I mentioned above, I also find it inconvenient to have to add a `safe` filter everywhere when writing Nunjucks templates in a static site generator to ensure HTML and special characters are rendered properly.